Unsupervised Elicitation of Language Models: Methodology

-Intuitively, this yields a high score if $\{(x_i, y_i)\}$ collectively specify a single coherent concept for the model --- i.e. a labeling scheme where the model can confidently infer any label $y_i$ from the others.
+Intuitively, this yields a high score if $\{(x_i, y_i)\}$ collectively specify a single coherent concept according to $P_{\theta}$, i.e. a labeling scheme where $P_\theta$ can confidently infer any label $y_i$ from the others.
+Figure \ref{fig:algorithm} bottom shows a simple illust=rative example: the second labeling scheme is more mutually predictable under the concept of mathematical correctness.
+See Appendix \ref{sec:illustrative_example} for another example.

-However, mutual predictability alone allows some degenerate solutions due to artifacts of in-context learning, e.g. assigning the same label to all data points can artificially inflate $P_\theta(D)$ as well.
+However, mutual predictability alone allows some degenerate solutions, e.g. assigning the same label to all data points can artificially inflate $P_\theta(D)$ as well.

 \textbf{Logical Consistency.} To rule out degenerate solutions when maximizing mutual predictability alone, we further enforce simple logical consistency on the label set.
-Specifically, we are given a logical consistency function $c(x_i, y_i, x_j, y_j) \in \{ 0, 1 \}$ that checks whether the labels $y_i$ and $y_j$ on data points $x_i$ and $x_j$ are logically consistent with each other.
+Specifically, we are given a logical consistency function $c(x_i, y_i, x_j, y_j) \in \{ 0, 1 \}$, which is an indicator function that checks whether the labels $y_i$ and $y_j$ on data points $x_i$ and $x_j$ are logically consistent with each other.
 We use it to measure inconsistencies in our labels:

 Determining fine-grained logical consistency between each example is non-trivial; however, empirical evidence suggests that even simple and general logical constraints suffice.
-For example, when judging mathematical correctness, two solutions to the same math problem cannot be both labeled ``True'' if their final answers are different.
-Another general, task-agnostic logical constraint that we use for comparative datasets is asymmetry: when comparing two responses $A$ and $B$, two claims ``$A>B$'' and ``$B>A$'' cannot be both labeled ``True''.
+For example, when judging mathematical correctness, two different answers cannot both be True.
+Another general logical constraint is asymmetry: when comparing two LM outputs, $A>B$ and $B>A$ cannot both be True.

 \textbf{Overall Scoring Function.} Combining the two terms, our scoring function is defined as follows:

 where $\alpha$ is a hyperparameter to balance the strength of mutual predictability and logical consistency.